-With Backup Reserve, your Powerwall provides you with energy security during a grid outage.
+The Backup Reserve setting lets you customise the level of energy security that Powerwall provides during a grid outage.
 Set your preferred reserve percentage by adjusting the slider at the top of the ‘Settings’ screen:

 - If you prefer to optimise your Powerwall's performance in Self-Powered or Time-Based Control mode, you can set a lower reserve percentage.

-During an outage, your Powerwall will discharge below your reserve percentage if required.
-When the outage is resolved, your Powerwall prioritises charging above your reserve percentage before resuming normal operation.
+During an outage, your stored backup reserve becomes available, and Powerwall will discharge below your reserve percentage if required.
+When the outage is resolved, your Powerwall will prioritise charging above your reserve percentage before resuming normal operation.
 You may use Powerwall as a backup-only appliance by selecting Self-Powered mode with a Backup Reserve of 100%.

-Note: Setting a backup reserve of 100% negatively impacts your economics and increases your reliance on the grid.
+Note: Setting a backup reserve of 100% effectively prevents use of Self-Powered and Time-Based Control mode.
+This will negatively impact the potential economic benefits of those modes and increase your reliance on the grid.